dfsp-spirit/brainload/README.md

 # brainlog
-A python module designed to reduce your cognitive load while accessing FreeSurfer brain data files ;).
-A thin wrapper around nibabel and mayavi.
+A python module designed to reduce your brain load while accessing FreeSurfer brain surface and morphology data files ;).
+A wrapper around nibabel.

 ## About